eerimoq/simba/doc/boards/extra/defcon26_badge.rst

 Pin functions
 -------------

-- Serial port over USB.
+- Serial port in the pairing connector.

 - Programming using ICSP pads under battery pack.